Free resources to learn various things

 Published

 My browser bookmarks bar is massive.
-I basically bookworm anything interesting I come across, and now I have a lot of resources accumulated, and I think it’s worth it to write them down, although formatting is still a work in progress.
+I basically bookmark anything interesting I come across, and now I have a lot of resources accumulated, and I think it’s worth it to write them down, although formatting is still a work in progress.

 Linux Up Skill Challenge

 • This is definitely one of my favorites.
 They mention that they don’t have a free server for people to work with.
-However, some of the cloud providers offer 1 year’s worth of credit’s for a free server.
+However, many of the cloud providers offer 1 year’s worth of credit’s for a free server.
 Most notably, Oracle has an always free tier, which offers a very small server.
 I recommend this, because you don’t have to give up your credit/debit card information (dealing with cloud provider pricing can be… difficult), although Oracle has been known to randomly delete people on the “Truly Free” (no credit card) tier, to make room for paying customers.

 OverTheWire Bandit

-• OverTheWire Bandit is a bit different from the other resoures on this list.
+• OverTheWire Bandit is a bit different from the other resources on this list.
 When I first used it, both personally and as a teaching tool, I was frustrated, because some of the commands it makes you use, will probably never show up in a real world usecase.
 I was frustrated with it’s “trickyness”, but I now realize the point of overthewire isn’t to teach commands, but to teach reading the manual.
 The answer to every challenge they give can be found in manpages, the built in Linux documentation.

 Linux Survival